Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 The Jelly Donut in Yucca Valley is the best place in the High Desert for freshly made donuts.

 Giant Rock Meeting Room in Flamingo Heights.
-They offer fresh pastries and specialty coffee in the mornings and pizzas in the afternoon!
+They offer fresh pastries and specialty coffee in the mornings, and pizzas in the afternoon!
 On certain days of the week, they host open mic nights, karaoke nights and live music!

 The Tiny Pony in Yucca Valley for cheeseburgers!